 Running a microgravity laboratory that is also home to its six technician–astronauts requires planning and supplies.
 Delivering all of the food, water, fuel, experiments, samples and clothes and departing with finished experiments or waste is done by five different unmanned space ferries.
-During ESA astronaut Alexander Gerst’s Blue Dot mission, four of these spacecraft are planned to visit the outpost and Alexander has trained for all of their arrivals.
+During ESA astronaut Alexander Gerst’s Blue Dot mission, four of these spacecraft visited the outpost and Alexander trained for all of their arrivals.

 Automated Transfer Vehicle

 The Automated Transfer Vehicle (ATV) is the largest ESA spacecraft ever launched.
-The fifth in the series, ATV Georges Lemaître, is also be the last.
-The 20-tonne freighter will approach and dock automatically with the Space Station under Alexander’s watchful eye and monitoring by the ATV control centre in Toulouse, France.
+The fifth in the series, ATV Georges Lemaître, was also the last.
+The 20-tonne freighter approached and docked automatically with the Space Station under Alexander’s watchful eye and was monitored on Earth by the ATV control centre in Toulouse, France.

-Once attached, Alexander is the assigned ‘loadmaster’ responsible for unloading and cataloguing more than 2000 kg of equipment.
-One item is highly anticipated: the electromagnetic levitator, a miniature furnace for unique research into metal super-alloys.
+Once attached, Alexander was the assigned ‘loadmaster’ responsible for unloading and cataloguing more than 2000 kg of equipment.
+One item was highly anticipated: the electromagnetic levitator, a miniature furnace for unique research into metal super-alloys.